willforde/AppHide/README.md

 You can now run this application by typing "*Apphide*" in the Overview.

 ----------------
-To uninstall type:
+To uninstall, type:
 ```
 sudo make uninstall
 ```
 ----------------
-To create a "tarball" type:
+To create a "tarball", type:
 ```
 make distcheck
 ```